Wanstead Roman Villa: Historical context of the Roman antiquities at Wanstead

-The local British tribes of (what became) Essex before the Claudian Roman invasion of 43CE were the Trinobantes and the Catuvellauni, with the Catuvellauni the largest tribe in Britain and the more dominant in the area of Wanstead at the time of the Claudian invasion, with their capital at Colchester.
+The local British tribes of (what became) Essex before the Claudian Roman invasion of 43 CE were the Trinobantes and the Catuvellauni; the Catuvellauni were the largest tribe in Britain and the more dominant in the area of Wanstead at the time of the Claudian invasion, with their capital at Colchester.

-In early June 43CE a Roman force of 45,000 (four 5,000-man Legions and 25,000 auxiliaries) led in part by the future Emperor Vespasian had met an army of 150,000 Britons, under the Catuvellauni kings Caratacus and his brother Togodumnus, on the River Medway, Kent, as recorded by Cassius Dio.
-The Britons were defeated in a two-day battle, and then again shortly afterwards on the Thames.
+In early June 43 CE, a Roman force of 45,000 (four 5,000-man Legions and 25,000 auxiliaries) led in part by the future Emperor Vespasian had met an army of 150,000 Britons, under the Catuvellauni kings Caratacus and his brother Togodumnus, on the River Medway, Kent, as recorded by Cassius Dio.
+The Britons were defeated in a two-day battle, and then again shortly afterwards on the ThamesThames.
 Togodumnus was killed and Caratacus withdrew to continue resistance elsewhere in Britain.

-Having crossed the Thames the Romans established a fort at Camulodonum (Colchester) which became connected to Londinium (London) by the Roman road running south of Wanstead, immediately south passing through Forest Gate, on through Ilford and Romford, to Chelmsford and Colchester - Roman Road 3 (RR3).
+Having crossed the Thames, the Romans established a fort at Camulodunum (Colchester) which became connected to Londinium (London) by the Roman road running south of Wanstead, immediately south passing through Forest Gate, on through Ilford and Romford (Roman Durolitum at Gallows Corner), to Chelmsford and Colchester - Roman Road 3 (RR3).

-Suetonius, writing around AD 120, recorded a prominent role played by one commander, Titus Flavius Vespasianus (later the emperor Vespasian), with Legio II Augusta.
-As one of the four conquering legions Vespasian‘s troops may have constructed all or part of the Roman road to Camulodunum.
+Suetonius, writing around 120 CE, recorded a prominent role played by one commander, Titus Flavius Vespasianus (later the emperor Vespasian), with Legio II Augusta.
+As one of the four conquering legions, Vespasian's troops may have constructed all or part of the Roman road to Camulodunum.

 Roman roads through east London and Essex

-A series of roads developed out from Londinium between 43CE and 68CE, with RR3 leaving the north-east corner of the capital through the Roman gate at Aldgate (known as the Old Gate to the later Saxons), then following the line of what is now Whitechapel Road through to Camulodunum (Colchester) and Venta Icenorum (Norwich), being recorded by the Romans as both Iter V and Iter XI in the Antonine Itinerary.
+A series of roads developed out from Londinium between the years 43 and 68, with RR3 leaving the eastern corner of the capital through the Roman gate at Aldgate (known as the Old Gate to the later Saxons), then following the line of what is now Whitechapel Road through to Camulodunum (Colchester) and Venta Icenorum (Norwich), being recorded by the Romans as both Iter V and Iter IX in the Antonine Itinerary.

-Roman road construction was undertaken by the Roman legions and a Roman road was constructed from Old Ford (at Bow-Stratford) through Wanstead and on to Chigwell (Roman Durolitum), also built by Roman legionaries.
+Further Roman road construction was undertaken by the Roman legions, and a Roman road was constructed from Old Ford (at Bow-Stratford) through Wanstead and on to Chigwell (Roman name unknown), also built by Roman legionaries.
 The road connected London to Great Dunmow and at its northernmost point forms a connection between two Roman roads (RR30 & RR32), with RR32 running west from Camulodunum to Braughing (Roman name unknown - near Ware, Hertfordshire) and facilitating access to central southern Britain from Camulodonum to support military activity and later trade.